gocd/www.go.cd/getting-started/part-1.md

   <figcaption>GoCD's new pipeline page</figcaption>
 </figure>

-If you have installed the Go Agent properly and click on the "Agents" link in the header, you should see an idle GoCD agent waiting (as shown below).
+If you have installed the GoCD Agent properly and click on the "Agents" link in the header, you should see an idle GoCD agent waiting (as shown below).
 If you do not, head over to the [troubleshooting page](/documentation/user/current/installation/troubleshoot_installer.html) to figure out why.